peterzuger/code-generator-micropython/README.md

 ```

 The generated module will be in the folder test.
 The module name will
-be "test" wich is taken from the basename of the provided file.
+be "test" which is taken from the basename of the provided file.

 They can also be specified on the commandline using `--directory` and
 `--modulename`.